 One significant resource that can help achieve you take that step is your business’s credit score.

-But what happens to your credit score when you want to move to a new country—are you able to use your credit score outside of your origin country?
-And how do you protect it now that we are facing a global pandemic?
+But what happens to your credit score when you want to move to a new country - are you able to use your credit score outside of your origin country?
+And how do you protect it during a global pandemic?
 Let’s dive into some key questions.

 Does lousy credit follow you overseas?

 Once you have decided to expand into a new market, what happens to your credit score?
 What happens if it is not so great?
-When you make a move to a new country, the debt you have accrued in your home country will not follow you, but it will continue to be active.
+When you expand overseas, the debt you have accrued in your home country will not follow you, but it will continue to be active.

 Lenders will have a difficult time taking legal action against you once you have moved, but it will not be impossible.
 And they can still find a way to recover the debt you owe them.

 Also, keep in mind that if you ever decide to move back or continue to operate in your home country, you will have to deal with your debt to improve your credit score.
 This may mean court time, or debt collectors securing some of your assets on behalf of lenders to pay off your loans.

 If you decide to set up a registered branch of your existing company overseas, it is unlikely that the branch will be able to obtain credit facilities; or at least, it is unlikely that exporters to the branch will be able to obtain insurance cover on their credit to that branch.
 For this reason, it is often advisable to register a new entity in the overseas location.

 Whilst it may be difficult to obtain credit in the beginning, with time, successful business, and proof of trustworthiness, you will be able to build up a good credit score.
 Ensure you have enough start-up capital to cover all the initial costs so that you can pay suppliers on time in order to do this.

 How to Protect Your Credit Score During COVID-19